-After receiving a Bachelor of Arts from the prestigious Carnegie Mellon University and a Master of Fine Arts from Yale Drama School, “Helaine London” (Lani Click) created an original survey, which was later transformed into an article called “The Playwriting Student: A Threatened Species,” published by the Yale Alumni Magazine.
-She worked as a playwright for many years, and taught on the faculty of University of Connecticut and Hampshire College, as well as the Community College of Baltimore County, where she produced a traveling vaudeville show starring senior citizens.
-Decades later, she established Palm Beach Purses in south Florida, where she excels as a designer.
-While living in south Florida, she has delighted in the easy access to vast tropical
+After receiving a Bachelor of Arts from the prestigious Carnegie Mellon University, Lani Click, also known at Yale as Lani London, was admitted to the Yale School of Drama as the sole woman playwright in the class of 1973.
+After receiving her Master of Fine Arts, she created an original survey, which was later transformed into an article called “The Playwriting Student: A Threatened Species,” published by the Yale Alumni Magazine.
+Lani worked as a playwright for many years and taught on the faculties of the University of Connecticut, Hampshire College and the Community College of Baltimore County.
+While in Massachusetts, Lani became the first playwright in residence of a church in the United States, at the Second Congregational Church

 Renowned for her commitment to theater education, Kathryn Gately parlays more than three decades of experience into her role as the artistic director and master teacher of the Gately/Poole Conservatory.
 Along with her husband, Richard Poole, she founded the school to train young actors who prefer conservatory training to conventional long-term projects.
 Her instruction offers total immersion; she has a unique ability to pick apart scenes moment by moment to offer new ideas and approaches to her students.
 As Lloyd Williamson, the creator of the Williamson Technique, says, “Kathryn Gately’s instinctual intelligence about the art of acting is sure, well-grounded and inspired.”
 Ms. Gately began her illustrious career by obtaining a certification in acting from the Neighborhood Playhouse in New